ezlage/WSUS-Toolkit/README.md

     # Offers the user to perform each of the recommended tasks
     .\Optimize-WsusService.ps1 -FirstRun
     ```

     ```powershell
     # Disable and remove drivers
     # Note: this will do a lot more things, see the "Remove-DriversFromWsus.ps1" script
     .\Optimize-WsusService.ps1 -DisableDrivers
     .\Optimize-WsusService.ps1 -DeepClean
     ```
     For more details, check out the [original repository](https://github.com/awarre/Optimize-WsusServer) or the comments within the script itself.
-Keep in mind that the *Optimize-WsusService.ps1* script is a modified version of *Optimize-WsusServer.ps1* and has also been renamed.
+Keep in mind that the *Optimize-WsusService.ps1* script is a modified version of *Optimize-WsusServer.ps1*.

 - **Remove-DriversFromWsus.ps1**: Removes drivers from WSUS